Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: Introduction

 Additionally, the interaction among the aforementioned enabling technologies holds the potential for significant performance enhancements, encompassing increased capacity, enhanced energy efficiency, and improved reliability.
 For instance, incorporating edge intelligence for micro-service orchestration, as demonstrated in \cite{done-second-wucheng-19-ok}, can bolster network throughput and reduce service delay in next-generation networks.
 Leveraging QC algorithms for optimization tasks can accelerate this process.
-As wireless networks expand to encompass intelligent devices, such as autonomous vehicles, UAVs and satellites, the complexity of problems increase accordingly \cite{done-zhongrunhu-18-ok}.
+As wireless networks expand to encompass intelligent devices, such as autonomous vehicles, UAVs and satellites, the complexity of problems increases accordingly \cite{done-zhongrunhu-18-ok}.
 In particular, optimization tasks in wireless communications and networking, like channel assignment, power allocation, edge computing, and video streaming demand substantial computational resources.
 While conventional solutions often rely on local servers, cloud infrastructure, or GPU servers, they still struggle to meet the growing research demands.
-QC techniques offer a promising approach to addressing these challenges by leveraging its ability to handle complex optimization scenarios efficiently, such as slicing \cite{done-second-zuoqixue-4-ok} and Ultra-Reliable Low Latency Communications (URLLC) \cite{done-second-yangdongling-8-ok} in 6G.
+QC techniques offer a promising approach to addressing these challenges by leveraging its ability to handle complex optimization scenarios efficiently, such as slicing \cite{done-second-zuoqixue-4-ok} and ultra-reliable low latency communications (URLLC) \cite{done-second-yangdongling-8-ok} in 6G.

 Given this landscape, our survey aims to explore the intersection of QC and wireless communications and networking, providing insights into the latest developments, challenges, and opportunities in this rapidly evolving field.
 We explore the application of QC techniques to address optimization challenges in wireless networks, offering a comprehensive overview of current research trends and future directions.
-Through this survey, we seek to shed light on the transformative potential of QC in reshaping the landscape of wireless communications and networking.
+Note that while quantum key distribution is indeed a crucial area in quantum communications, this survey focuses specifically on QC applications in wireless communications and networking.